prettydiff/biddle/readme.md

 ### unpublish
 (not written yet)
 Will delete a published application by name and remove the application from the published list.

+### windows
+Modifies the Windows path variable so that `tar` becomes globally available from the command line.
+This command only needs to be run once.
+    node biddle.js windows

 ## Dependencies